claremacrae/project_dependencies_viz/README.md

 dot -Tsvg test.dot -o test.svg
 ```

-The generated .dot file can be seen here
+The generated .dot file can be seen [here](cmake-generated-files/test.dot).

-And the generated .svg file looks like this:
+And the [generated .svg](cmake-generated-files/test.svg) file looks like this:

 ![](cmake-generated-files/test.svg)